Skip to main content

 /template pfp

 Shows the curated PFP template status, including commonly abused logos and scam visuals from Web3 marketplaces, DeFi protocols, and known scam accounts.
-Running /template pfp shows the active and total template count with a link to the Hashbot Dashboard to apply and manage templates.
+Template images protect subscribed servers automatically — there’s nothing to apply.
+Running /template pfp shows the active and total template count with a link to the Hashbot Dashboard where you can browse the library.

 Final Step: Run a Cleanse